mlcommons/ck/docs/mlperf-automation/datasets/imagenet2012.md

 ### Install common CK packages

-You will need cmake to build MLPerf loadgen.
+You will need cmake to build MLPerf&trade; loadgen.
 First, attempt to detect if you already have it installed:
 ```
 ck detect soft --tags=tool,cmake
 ```